Step 2: Choose a Toolkit or Article.

 This article tells you how to ask for a language interpreter for your case.
 FORMS ARE INCLUDED in this article.

 This article tells you how to dismiss (cancel) your family law case.
 FORMS ARE INCLUDED.

 This article tells you how to file an answer in a family law case (such as a divorce, custody, paternity, or modification case).
 ANSWER FORMS ARE INCLUDED.

-If nothing happens in your case for a while, it can be “dismissed for want of prosecution” (called a DWOP for short).
-This article tells you how to ask the judge to: (1) retain - keep your case open or (2) reinstate - reopen your case if it has already been dismissed.
+If nothing happens in your case for a while, it can be “dismissed for want of prosecution” (called a DWOP).
+This article tells you how to ask the judge to: (1) retain: keep your case open, or (2) reinstate: reopen your case if it has already been dismissed.
 FORMS ARE INCLUDED.

 This article tells you about issues you should be aware of when you consider hiring a lawyer.
 This article was written by the State Bar of Texas.

 This article tells you how to serve the initial court papers in a family law case (such as a divorce, custody, modification, child's name change, or paternity case).